dialoguemd/covid-19/src/regions/ca/info/common/prevent-infection.md

 ### Preventing coronavirus

-Canadians should continue to think ahead about the actions that they can take to stay healthy and prevent the spread of COVID-19 in Canada, including:

-- [being prepared](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/being-prepared.html) in case you or a family member become ill
+Canadians should continue to think ahead about the actions that they can take to stay healthy and prevent the spread of COVID-19 in Canada.
+This includes staying at home as much as possible and being prepared in case you or a family member becomes ill.
+Everyone should be practising physical (social) distancing.
+Even if you do not have symptoms of COVID-19, you could become infected by others.

-- following the latest travel advice from federal and provincial public health leaders:
+As we continue to see transmission of the virus within different communities, we know that everyone must take precautions, even those who have not travelled outside of Canada.

+In an effort to prevent the spread of COVID-19 within communities and across the country, all Canadians are advised to:

+- stay at home unless you have to go to work
+  - talk to your employer about working at home if possible
-  - avoiding all non-essential travel, including cruise ships
+- avoid all non-essential trips in your community
+- do not gather in groups
+- limit contact with people at higher risk, such as older adults and those in poor health
+- go outside to exercise but stay close to home
+- if you leave your home, always keep a distance of at least 2 arms lengths (approximately 2 metres) from others
+  - household contacts (people you live with) do not need to distance from each other unless they are sick or have travelled in the last 14 days

+You can go for a walk if you:

+- have not been diagnosed with COVID-19
+- do not have symptoms of COVID-19
-  - self-isolating, and monitoring for symptoms (cough, fever or difficulty breathing) for 14 days if you have travelled outside of Canada
+- have not travelled outside of Canada in the past 14 days

-- reducing contact with others by following the guidance for self-monitoring, self-isolating, or isolating
-- practicing social distancing and proper hygiene
-- wearing masks, if necessary
+If you go out for a walk, do not congregate and always practise physical (social) distancing by keeping at least 2 metres apart from others at all times.

 Think you might have COVID-19?
-[Take a self-assessment](https://ca.thrive.health/covid19/en)
+[Take a self-assessment](https://ca.thrive.health/)

 ##### Travellers